Na Hae-ryung

-Biography
+Career

 Na Hae-ryung was a child actress and appeared in film and television roles, such as in the drama Magic Kid Masuri.

 She was a member of girl group EXID for two months in 2012, during which time she featured on their debut single album Holla.
-She left the group in April 2012 and went on to join Bestie, which debuted in July 2013.
+She left the group in April 2012 to focus on her education.
+In 2013, she signed with YNB Entertainment and debuted as a member of the band Bestie, which debuted in July 2013 until disbandment in 2018.

 She later appeared in supporting roles in dramas including Hi!
 School: Love On, My Lovely Girl, and The Producers.
-Her first lead television role came in 2016 as Jung Kkot-nim in the KBS drama My Mind’s Flower Rain.
+Her first lead television role came in 2016 as Jung Kkot-nim in the KBS drama My Mind's Flower Rain.
 She appeared as Jin Se-ra in the 2017 SBS drama Nothing to Lose.

+In 2023, Na returned to acting after 4 years under the stage name Han Da-ra and made a special appearance in The Escape of the Seven playing the role of Hong Sa-ra.